SiFTW/PepperScience/content/event/CatovskyUKCLL/index.md

 ---
 title: Iona and Lauren win the Catovsky prizes at the UKCLL Forum annual scientific day
-abstract: UKCLL Forum annual scientific day gave a fantastic presentation describing how systems biology can be used to predict responses to therapy.
+abstract: UKCLL Forum annual scientific day
 location: London
 date: 2024-03-14T11:10:59.932Z
 date_end: 2024-03-14T11:10:59.932Z